leafo/moonscript/docs/api.md

 ## Programmatically Compiling

-If you need finder grained control over the compilation process you can use the raw parse and compile modules.
+If you need finer grained control over the compilation process you can use the raw parse and compile modules.

 Parsing converts a string of MoonScript into an abstract syntax tree.
 Compiling